Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Distribution-Embedding Multi-Agent Proximal Policy Optimization

-\item {\bf Agent actions integration:} In this step, we combine the agent actions selected in $M$ iterations of the agent action selection to produce action $\bm{a}(t)$, where the value of $a_{u_m(t)}(t)$ with $u_m(t)\in\{1,2,\cdots,M\}$ is obtained in the $m$\ts{th} agent action selection round according to \eqref{eq:de2}.
-Additionally, we collect the values of $\{\pi_{m,\bm{\theta}_m}(a_m(t)|\bm{s}_m(t))\}_{m=1}^M$ for offline training purposes. \end{itemize}
+\item {\bf Agent actions combination:} In this step, we combine the agent actions selected in $M$ iterations of the agent action selections to generate action $\bm{a}(t)$, where $a_{u_m(t)}(t)$ with $u_m(t)\in\mathcal{M}$ is obtained in the $m$\ts{th} iteration of agent action selections according to \eqref{eq:de2}.
+Additionally, we collect the values of $\{\pi_{m,\bm{\theta}_m}(a_m(t)|\bm{s}_m(t))\}_{m=1}^M$ for offline training. \end{itemize}

-\begin{Rem} Each distribution modification updates the agent action distributions for agents who have not yet determined their agent actions.
-Using equations \eqref{eq:de3}, \eqref{anti:con}, and \eqref{eq:de4}, each agent can select agent action following a normalized version of the original PPO-generated distribution, excluding the distribution part involving already selected agent actions by other agents.
-This ensures that all selected agent actions satisfy the time-invariant constraints in \eqref{con:cmc2}.
-After the $M$ iterations, we combine the selected agent actions to produce action $\bm{a}(t)$, which also satisfies these constraints. \end{Rem}